Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 This hook is called when tags used in menus that can be returned from are removed.<br></br>
 If you have a tag to remove that was used in a returnable-from menu, you can do so here.

+#### `ui/reopen_menu/after_error`
+This hook is called when WorldTool attempts to reopen a menu (after an error).<br></br>
+If you have a custom menu and want it to support reopening after errors, add a check for the menu's tag here.

+#### `ui/reopen_menu/after_process`
+This hook is called when WorldTool attempts to reopen a menu (after a process has been completed).<br></br>
+If you have a custom menu and want it to support reopening after processes being completed, add a check for the menu's tag here.

+#### `ui/reopen_menu/after_reload`
+This hook is called when WorldTool attempts to reopen a menu (after WorldTool has been reloaded).<br></br>
+If you have a custom menu and want it to reopen after the data pack has been reloaded, add a check for the menu's tag here.

+#### `ui/reopen_menu/after_starting`
+This hook is called when WorldTool attempts to reopen a menu (after starting a process).<br></br>
+If you have a custom menu and want it to support reopening after processes starts, add a check for the menu's tag here.

+#### `ui/reopen_menu/from_submenu`
+This hook is called when WorldTool attempts to reopen a menu (from inside a submenu of that menu).<br></br>
+If you have a custom menu that uses a non-menu-specific submenu and want it to support reopening the parent menu, add a check for the parent menu's tag here.

 #### `ui/return.back`
 This hook is called when the user backs out from a returnable-from menu.<br></br>
 If you have a custom menu that opened a returnable-from menu, you can go back to that menu from here.